djdt/spcal/docs/source/examples/example_quad.rst

 This example will guide you through importing, calibrating and exporting single-particle data collected on a quadrupole ICP-MS.
 A 15 nm gold NP is used as a sample, with a 50 nm gold NP as a reference.
-A sample is loaded and then calibrated using the *Reference Particle* method described in :doc:`Calibration <../calibration>`.
+A sample is loaded and then calibrated using the *Reference Particle* method described in :ref:`Calibration`.

 .. _table parameters:
 .. list-table:: Parameters used in this example.